rashid-m/corbettmaths/specs/portal.md

 ### Redeeming pTokens for public tokens

-Redeeming a pToken with Smart Contract vault is slightly diffrent from Incognito vault's.
+Redeeming a pToken with Smart Contract vault is slightly different from Incognito vault's.
 The user inits a redeem transaction on Incognito, which burns the pToken.
 Then he/she can extract redeem proof and submit it to a provided smart contract that verifies and instructs the custodians to send the public token back to the user by a deadline.
 The deadline is initially set within 12 hours.

 Once the custodian finishes sending public tokens (BTC/BNB/ETH/etc) to the user’s address that is included in redeem instruction, he can extract BTC/BNB/etc proof from those “public” blockchains and submit it to the smart contract as Request collateral back transaction.
 The smart contract will verify that proof’s validity with the aforementioned process and then release collaterals to the custodian.